yoginderbagga/90DaysOfDevOps/2026/day-50/kubernetes-fundamentals.md

 A worker nodes in Kubernetes are the actual machines ( virtual/physical) which runs the containers applications.
 Worker node is managed by a Control plane, and at least one worker node is always there on a Kubernetes cluster.

-- Kubelet: Kubelet is a Kubernetes agent that runs on each node inside a cluster and it is responsible for managing the lifecycle of a container.
+- Kubelet: Kubelet is a Kubernetes agent that runs on every worker node inside a cluster and it is responsible for managing the lifecycle of a container.
-- kube-proxy
+- kube-proxy: It is a network daemon which is running on each worker node that implements Kubernetes service abstraction.
+This maintain your network routing rules on the host operating system with ``iptables`` to manager the network incoming traffic.
-- Container Runtime
+- Container Runtime: It is a software process such as ``containerd`` or ``CRI-O`` which is responsible for pulling the container images, and configuring the isolation boundaries and also managing the lifecycle of a container on the host OS.

 ## Task 3: Setting up Kubectl